rch16/SmartCrutch/README.md

 ## Mobile App

 To be able to interact with the mobile application the API and the ROS nodes need to be running.
-Further, the mobile application will need to redirect itself to the internet address of the API server.
+This is because the mobile application will need to redirect itself to the internet address of the API server.

 ## API

 ### Installation of dependencies

-To install libraries used you will want to use:
+To install libraries used, in Mac OS/Linux Terminal or Windows Command Prompt:

     pip install [Library Name]